-Follow these seven rules and your business can still thrive under the new data protection laws
+Follow these rules and your business can still thrive under the new data protection laws

-Complying with the new law isn't the huge task it's been made out to be, though or it shouldn't be for companies that prepared well and were already following existing data protection rules.
-However, one sticking point is demonstrating to the Information Commissioner's Office (ICO) that you're taking the appropriate steps for compliance, something that will prove particularly important should you suffer a data breach.
+But complying with the new rules isn't the huge task it's been made out to be, or at least it shouldn't be for companies that prepared well and were already following existing data protection rules.
+However, one sticking point is demonstrating to the Information Commissioner's Office (ICO) that you're taking the appropriate steps to comply with the rules, something that will prove particularly important should you suffer a data breach.

-GDPR was introduced to harmonise the flow of data across the European Union by standardising regulations, coming into force in May 2018.
-There was some debate at the time as to why the UK would also be adopting these new rules when it was set to leave the bloc in March 2019.
-However, GDPR doesn't just apply to companies based in the EU, rather it governs the use of EU residents' data irrespective of where the organisation processing that information (the data controller) is based.
+GDPR was introduced to harmonise the flow of data across the European Union by standardising regulations.
+There was some debate at the time as to why the UK would also be adopting these new rules when it was set to leave the bloc, but the rules don't just apply to companies based in the EU.
+Rather, it governs the use of EU residents' data irrespective of where the organisation processing that information - the data controller - is based.

-Consequently, the UK decided to follow suit and update its own data protection laws in line with GDPR by introducing the Data Protection Act (DPA) 2018.
-This supersedes the previous Data Protection Act, which came into force in 1998, and currently sits alongside GDPR when ruling on data protection cases in the UK.
+Following the introduction of the rules, the UK decided to follow suit and update its own data protection laws in line with GDPR by introducing the Data Protection Act (DPA) 2018.
+This supersedes the previous Data Protection Act, which came into force in 1998 and currently sits alongside GDPR when ruling on data protection cases in the UK.
 GDPR is set to be enshrined into UK law as part of the European (Withdrawal) Act.